Apr 14, 2016

 The tax credit law specifies that scholarships may only be used for qualified K-12 private schools, and more specifically, ACSTO only grants awards to private Christian schools that have partnered with us (click here for a list).

-ACSTO makes awards three times per award year: Summer Award Cycle (June), Fall Award Cycle (October), and Spring Award Cycle (March).
+ACSTO makes awards four times per award year: The Summer Award Cycle (August-September), Fall Award Cycle (November), Winter Award Cycle (February-March) and the Spring Award Cycle (May).
 Review our Award Year Timeline for more details and deadlines.

 All scholarship money available to award is funded by generous taxpayers who donate what they can.
 In return, these taxpayers are able to claim a tax credit for 100% of what they donated, up to the maximums allowed or their income tax liability, whichever is less.

 What is more, these donors are allowed to make student recommendations on their donation.
 It doesn't guarantee that the student they name will receive a scholarship, but it will be considered by our selection committees as one of the factors they use to make their award decisions.
 Ultimately, our selection committees have complete discretion regarding all scholarship awards.
-The three factors they consider are as follows:
+The three factors they consider are as follows (in no particular order):